-Employee Provident Fund, popularly known as EPF, is an excellent retirement planning scheme that allows eligible employees to generate a corpus for their retirement period from their salary contributions.
+Employee Provident Fund, popularly known as EPF, is a retirement planning scheme that allows eligible employees to generate a corpus for their retirement period from their salary contributions.
 Apart from employees, employers are also required to make contributions towards the PF account of their employees.
+Funds saved in the EPF accounts earn a yearly interest.
+After reaching the retirement age, employees can withdraw this fund as a lump sum amount or at regular intervals.
+Keep reading to know this process in detail.

 Employee Provident Fund (EPF) or Provident Fund (PF) is a retirement planning scheme introduced by the Employee Provident Fund Organisation (EPFO) of India.
 Under this scheme, both employer and employee make mandatory contributions towards the EPF account of the eligible employee.